Diary, 2026

 1. you: the hymn is addressed to Artemis.

-2. fairy: Diodoros (V §76) and Pausanias (VIII ii §4) give an alternate tradition that Britomartis is the daughter of Zeus and a mortal woman, and number her among the mortals that became gods.
+2. maiden: νύμφη “nymph,” but Diodoros (V §76) and Pausanias (VIII ii §4) tell us that Britomartis is the daughter of Zeus and a mortal woman and number her among the mortals that became gods, so “nymph” is being used in the sense of “a girl of marriageable age” rather than “a fairy.”
+For clarity, I translate νύμφη as “maiden” and κούρη koure as “girl,” though this is slightly awkward.

 5. he went in and out of the shaken spots and crevices: this is an attempt to render the suggestiveness of the Greek; ἐννέα μῆνας “nine months” is, of course, the gestational period; φοιτάω “to go back and forth” is a euphemism for intercourse; παίπαλά “shaken spots” (from παιπάλλω, a repetition of πάλλω “to sway” and given by Hesukhios as equivalent to σείω “to shake,” hence suggestive of a place disrupted by vibration) is suggestive of both intercourse and labor, and κρημνός “riverbank” is a euphemism for the vulva.
 This is all, of course, a poetic device to suggest the “act” preceding the “birth” of a new goddess.
 Kallimakhos is obviously very clever!